 - Peel shallots and chop coarsely.
 Set aside.

-- Heat remaining oil in other skillet over high heat.
+- Heat remaining oil in the other skillet over high heat.
 Add shallots and pearl onions with salt and thyme sprigs.
 Sauté until onions are tender and somewhat browned.
 Add wine and simmer for 5 minutes.
 The wine not only flavors the onions; but also deglazes the pan.

 - Stir onions into chestnut mixture.
 Season with more salt and pepper to taste.
 Serve hot or at room temperature.

 - Note 1: I use defrosted peeled pearl onions which cuts down the preparation time enormously.
 DO NOT USE bottled onions.
+Make sure to pat onions dry before adding them to the pan so that they can brown properly.

 Note 2: Peeling fresh chestnuts is very labor intensive especially if you are cooking for a large crowd.
 I use bottled peeled chestnuts.